lupyuen/pinetime-rust-mynewt/rust/app/src/micropython.md

 But for now, we have accomplished our objective of rendering a watch face on PineTime with wasp-os, MicroPython and Mynewt.
 Yay!

-In the next section we'll learn how to build the Mynewt + MicroPython firmware and flash it to PineTime.
+In the next section we'll learn to build the Mynewt + MicroPython firmware and flash it to PineTime.

 ![MicroPython and wasp-os hosted on Mynewt on PineTime Smart Watch.
 VSCode Debugger is shown on the monitor](https://lupyuen.github.io/images/micropython-title.jpg)